 WHO ARE WE?

-We are Howards Solicitors Limited, a law practice regulated by the Solicitors Regulation Authority (“MG”) and we are committed to maintaining, protecting and respecting the confidentiality, integrity and security of personal information about each of our clients (“you”).
+We are Howards Solicitors Limited, a law practice regulated by the Solicitors Regulation Authority (“HS”) and we are committed to maintaining, protecting and respecting the confidentiality, integrity and security of personal information about each of our clients (“you”).

 If you give us any personal information about yourself or others, we promise to treat it securely, fairly and lawfully.

 Howards Solicitors Limited